About Janet Horvath

 Visit the Connect page for an easy, downloadable press kit.

 After more than thirty years as a performer, and as an arts and injury prevention advocate, Janet is well-known among both amateur and professional musicians, teachers and students, and health care providers.
-Her seminars have been well received by orchestras including the San Francisco Symphony, Utah Symphony and Boston Symphony Orchestra, and at colleges, conservatories, and conferences from coast to coast.
-Her appearances on national radio and television include Terry Gross’ Fresh Air on NPR, The Woman’s Connection [watch video] and Athletes and the Arts [click on ‘Articles’ to watch videos].
+Her seminars have been well received by orchestras including the San Francisco Symphony, Utah Symphony, Indianapolis Symphony, and Boston Symphony Orchestra, and at colleges, conservatories, and conferences from coast to coast.
+Her appearances on national radio and television include Terry Gross’ Fresh Air on NPR, The Woman’s Connection [watch video] and Athletes and the Arts [click here to watch this and more videos].

 In concert with her memoir she has created a 30-minute multi-media, anti-racism, performance piece, in which she tells her parents’ story in verse, while 180 personal and archival photos are projected in a PowerPoint.
 At key moments, she plays her cello.
 The hope is that the power of art will stimulate creative conversations between diverse groups.